 - Room on the Broom* by Julia Donaldson

-Red Ted Art shares how to make some Halloween lanterns that would make fabulous decorations on the day.
+Red Ted Art shares how to make some orange Halloween jack-o-lanterns from glass jars that would make fabulous decorations on the day.

 Paper bowl monsters are great for toddlers to make as they can go wild with the decorations – after all who knows what a mummy would really look like?!